DynamicalSystemsModule

 There are three options for asking questions:

-- As a new post in the official Julia discourse and ask a question under the category Specific Domains > Modelling & Simulations, also using
+1. As a new post in the official Julia discourse and ask a question under the category Specific Domains > Modelling & Simulations, also using dynamical-systems as a tag.
+This option is preferred for any meaningfully involved question, as the answer there will be future-searchable.

-in the Julia Slack workplace.
-This option is preferred for a brief question with (expected) simple answer, or to get an opinion about something, or to chat about something. - By opening an issue directly on the GitHub page of DynamicalSystems.jl while providing a Minimal Working Example.
+3. By opening an issue directly on the GitHub page of DynamicalSystems.jl while providing a Minimal Working Example.
 This option is preferred when you encounter unexpected behavior.

 Contributing & Donating